Did you ever wanted to know –

 Difference Between Index Fund vs Mutual Fund

-- Expense Ratio -The very first difference that we discussed above is Expense Ratio.
-From the earlier examples, we can see that Expense Ratio plays a major role when selecting a fund.
+- Expense Ratio -The very first difference that we discussed above is the Expense Ratio.
+From the earlier examples, we can see that the Expense Ratio plays a major role when selecting a fund.

 - Active or Passive – For a Passive Investor Index Fund can be a great choice.
 The investor doesn’t need to look up how his investment is doing on a weekly or monthly basis (watching your investments daily causes panic and nothing more).
 An Index Fund will perform as good as the underlying Index does itself.

 But in the case of Actively Managed Mutual Funds, an Investor needs to review his investments at least on a monthly basis.

 If the fund you have selected is underperforming for at least 2 quarters or 6 months compared to its category average then we suggest you need to revisit the drawing board.

 - The Objective of The Fund – The goal of an Index Fund is completely different from a Mutual Fund.